primeroz/vault-init/README.md

 - `VAULT_AUTO_UNSEAL` - Use Vault 1.0 native auto-unsealing directly.
 You must
   set the seal configuration in Vault's configuration.

+- `VAULT_BANK_VAULTS_SUPPORT` - Create a copy of the root token ,encyrpted, not base64 and changed name to vault-root

 - `VAULT_STORED_SHARES` - Number of shares to store on KMS.
 Only applies to Vault 1.0 native auto-unseal.
 (1)